a rewrite of The Intermediate Years: Nataku by Dot

 “A damn shame.”
 I know not.
 Always they watch.

 He wanted to laugh at the irony of it.
 As one of Frieza’s lapdogs, he’d combed several galaxies for someone who could face his former employer and emerge victorious, but when he’d encountered Kakarot, he’d let his pride get in the way of asking for help, and he wasted decades chasing after the other Saiyan’s shadow rather than fight alongside him.
 Now, with the shoe on the other foot, he was certain that if he somehow found the enemy encampment and charged into it, this Saiyan would be the first to stand against him, perhaps even to the point of throwing her own life away.

 “Forget this depressing shit.”
 He let go of both arms and showed her his back for the first time as a deliberate action.
-“Come to my house for lunch.
+“Come to my house I got from for lunch.
 We can handle one extra Saiyan’s worth of appetite.”